Journaling for Problem Solving: Effective Techniques and Prompts

 Let’s have a look at 4 journaling techniques and 12 prompts for problem-solving.

-Journaling for problem solving
+Types of journals for problem solving

-How to use a thought journal
+How to use a stream of consciousness journal

-Thought journaling is a simple yet effective type of journaling for problem-solving.
+Stream of consciousness journaling is a simple yet effective type of journaling for problem-solving.
 Here’s how you can do it in 3 steps:

 1. Take a moment to reflect on your problem.
 What is it?
 How does it make you feel?
 What are you thinking right now?
 Take a moment to be present with whatever is going on.